 How to Schedule Planned Withdrawals from a Bond (Onshore or Offshore Life Fund)

-Timing the Start of Withdrawals
+Timing the Start and End of Withdrawals

 A suitable event for this purpose may already be present in the timeline.
 For example, if you want to begin withdrawals in the very first year of the plan, simply use the Start event.
 If withdrawals are to begin at the owner’s retirement, you might use his or her Retirement event.
 Otherwise, you will probably begin by adding an event to the timeline.